Proboscis extension reflex

 Proboscis extension reflex (PER) is the extension by an insect with an extendable proboscis (e.g. a bee or fly) of her proboscis (sticking out of her tongue) as a reflex to antennal stimulation.
 It is evoked when a sugar solution is touched to a bee's antenna.

-Use of PER
+Use

 The proboscis extension reflex is part of an insect's feeding behavior.
-When the antenna is stimulated by sugar water, the proboscis automatically sticks out to drink.
+When the taste receptors on the antenna or tarsi are stimulated by sugar water, the proboscis automatically sticks out to drink.
 This reflex response can be used to study insect learning and memory in the context of foraging.
 The PER paradigm is most commonly used in associative learning experiments in honeybees and bumblebees because it is easy to use for simple Pavlovian conditioning.
+It can also be used as a taste behavior assay in fruit flies to measure taste preferences and better understand feeding behaviors.

 How the PER learning paradigm works

 There are two steps in a PER experiment.
 The first step trains the individual to associate a conditioned stimulus (CS), such as an odor with an unconditioned stimulus (US) such as a sugar.
 For example, the bee is presented with an odor (CS) and an application of the sugar (US) solution to its antennae, upon which she reflexively extends her proboscis.
 In some variations, the bee is immediately fed with sugar at this point; this constitutes an operant reinforcement which would tend to establish the odor as a discriminative stimulus.
 After some number of pairings of the CS and US, the second step in the PER paradigm tests whether or not the association has been learned.
 The odor (CS) is presented to the bee in the absence of the sugar solution (US), and the association is confirmed if the bee extends her proboscis to this CS alone.